EhteshamAK/EhteshamAK/README.md

 - 👋 Hi, My name is  Ehtesham Ali Khan and I live in Pakistan @EhteshamAK
-- 👀 I’m working as a Banker
+- 👀 I’m working as a Data Analyst
-- 🌱 I’m currently learning Data science with Python, SQL, Excel, Power Bi, Tableau to transition my career.
+- 🌱 I’ve strong expertise  with Python, SQL, Excel, Power Bi and Tableau.
-- 💞️ I’m looking to collaborate on Machine Learning Projects.
+- 💞️ I’m looking to collaborate on Data Analysis Projects.
 - 📫 ehtesham5144@gmail.com

 <!---